Reggio Emilia Approach to Early Childhood Education

 2. The Practice of Collaboration

-It is a very good idea to connect, discuss and collaborate with students to make them feel heard, respected, and their views being important.
+It is a very good idea to connect, discuss and collaborate with students to make them feel heard and respected, and their views being important.
 It is said that in a classroom that has been inspired by the Reggio approach, children get a sense of collaboration when they communicate with their peers and discuss with their teachers.
 It helps foster self-growth and also gives them a sense of self-worth.

 3. Wholesome Curriculum